Intellectual Property – Licensing Policy

 To promote broader availability and use of our technologies, Microsoft may periodically publish new licensing programs on Microsoft.com.
 Microsoft currently maintains programs for licensing Windows and other source code, hundreds of communication protocols, popular Microsoft Office XML schemas, and other technologies.

-Microsoft has a history of licensing out patents under fair and reasonable terms to companies that respect Microsoft intellectual property rights.
-Some examples of our licensing programs can be found here.
+Microsoft has a history of licensing patents under fair and reasonable terms to companies that respect Microsoft intellectual property rights.
+For examples of our licensing programs, visit Microsoft Technology Licensing.
 In general, Microsoft considers all requests for licenses, but reserves the right not to license certain technologies and/or patents.
 Where Microsoft determines to license patents, we generally do so non-exclusively and on terms similar to how others in the technology industry license their own patents, typically referred to as "commercially reasonable" terms.

 Application to academics

 For bona fide academic institutions, Microsoft makes available appropriate royalty-free covenants under its patents.
 These royalty-free covenants are intended to encourage non-commercial research and educational activities.